Scholarships, Prizes and Awards

 The Undergraduate Awards Office administers scholarships and bursaries for students enrolled in a minimum of 12 credit hours or 4 courses of undergraduate courses each study term.

-Limited scholarship support is available from the College of Extended Learning for Fredericton campus students who attend Summer Term or who attend UNB on a part-time basis.
-For Saint John campus students, who attend Summer Term, or who attend UNB on a part-time basis, Student Services can provide limited scholarship support.
+Limited scholarship support is available from the College of Extended Learning for Fredericton campus students who attend Summer Term or are enrolled in fewer than 4 courses and fewer than 12 credit hours in each of the fall and winter terms.
+For Saint John campus students, who attend Summer Term, or who are enrolled in fewer than 4 courses and fewer than 12 credit hours in each of the fall and winter terms, Student Services can provide limited scholarship support.

 Scholarships are awarded by the Undergraduate Awards Office to students attending UNB to help them with the financial costs of attending university.
 The scholarship is paid to the recipient in the form of a credit against the student's UNB tuition and other compulsory fees.
 Normally, one-half of the scholarship's annual value is credited to the student's UNB fees for the Fall and Winter terms, to a maximum of two terms per year (May to April).

-Normally, a student can hold an undergraduate scholarship or bursary as long as s/he is registered in and has paid for four courses, or at least 12 credit hours, during each of the Fall and Winter terms at UNB and has given satisfactory evidence of merit.
+Normally, a student can hold an undergraduate scholarship or bursary as long as the student is registered in and has paid for at least four courses, or at least 12 credit hours, during each of the Fall and Winter terms at UNB and has given satisfactory evidence of merit.
 Scholarship recipients with a documented disability who are registered in a reduced course load may be considered on the recommendation of a UNB Accessibility Counsellor; such students are encouraged to contact the Undergraduate Awards Office to discuss their situation.
-Since the value of the scholarship is based on a minimum of 24 credit hours completed each year, however, the value may be prorated for scholarship recipients with a documented disability who are taking fewer than 24 credit hours per year.
-Students may receive scholarship support from the undergraduate scholarship program for full-time students or the program for part-time students but not from both programs during the same term.
+The value of the scholarship is based on a minimum of 24 credit hours completed each year, however, the value may be prorated for scholarship recipients with a documented disability who are taking fewer than 24 credit hours per year.

 If a scholarship recipient attends only one term during the year (May to April), s/he will receive half the annual value of the scholarship as long as s/he has enrolled in 12 credit hours or 4 courses during the one term.